aishwaryalonarkar/Rust-Unix-Shell/README.md

 g. input redirection (<): This command redirects the input from a file and passes it to a command as parameter insted of passing the parameter from standard input.

-h. output (>) : Saves the output of the command into a file rather than on the console.
+h. output (>) : Saves the output of the command into a file rather than displaying it on the console.

 i. change directory (cd) : This command is used to change the directory and travel back and forth into the directories.